TsLu1s/TSForecasting/README.md

 Importante Note:

-* Although not advisable to forecast without evaluating predictive performance first, forecast can be done without first using the `pred_performance` evaluation function, by replacing the `selected_model` parameter (default='RandomForest') in the `pred_results` function with the any choosen model.
+* Although not advisable to forecast without evaluating predictive performance first, forecast can be done without using the `pred_performance` evaluation function, by replacing the `selected_model` parameter (default='RandomForest') in the `pred_results` function with the any choosen model.

 ```py